bio-tools/biotoolsDocs/curators_guide.rst

 Curators Guide
 ==============

-**UNDER CONSTRUCTION**: guidelines for `bio.tools <https://bio.tools>`_  curators, including EDAM annotation guidelines, will appear here.
+**UNDER CONSTRUCTION**: guidelines for `bio.tools <https://bio.tools>`_  curators, including EDAM annotation guidelines.
 Please provide comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/6>`_

-bio.tools includes all types of *bioinformatics tools* - application software with well-defined data processing functions (inputs, outputs and operations).
-This ranges from simple tools with a single primary function performing one or two closely related operatons, to complex, multimodal tools with many functions.
+bio.tools includes all types of bioinformatics *tools* - application software with well-defined data processing functions (inputs, outputs and operations).
+This ranges from simple tools with a single primary function, to complex, multimodal tools with many disinct functions.
 Tools may be available for immediate use as online services, or in a form which a user can download, install, configure and run themselves.

-Each bio.tools entry describes a discrete, but possibly complex software entity.
-The `types of tools <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-type>`_ defined in the `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ define the technical scope of the registry, *i.e.* the types of software that may be included.
+Each bio.tools entry describes a discrete tool.
+The scope, i.e. the `types of tools <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-type>`_ that may be included, and the attributes for their description, are defined in `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_.

-The guidelines below are organised as follows:
+Guidelines below include:

-- `general guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#general-guidelines>`_ including general advice on `EDAM annotations <http://biotools.readthedocs.io/en/latest/curators_guide.html#id100>`_.
+- `general guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#general-guidelines>`_ including information about `tool functions <http://biotools.readthedocs.io/en/latest/curators_guide.html#id12>`_ and `EDAM annotations <http://biotools.readthedocs.io/en/latest/curators_guide.html#id100>`_.
 You should read these first of all.
 - `guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#summary>`_ on specific attributes defined in the `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ and organised into sections as they appear in the `bio.tools <https://bio.tools>`_ registration user interface
 - `guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#guidelines-per-tool-type>`_ specific to individual `types of tools <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-type>`_